Professor Toby Breckon

 Before joining Durham in 2013, he held faculty positions at the School of Engineering, Cranfield University, the UK's only postgraduate-only university, and the School of Informatics, University of Edinburgh.
 Prior to this he was a mobile robotics research engineer with the UK MoD (DERA) and latterly QinetiQ in addition to prior positions with the schools inspectorate OFSTED, the Scottish Language Dictionaries organisation and (dot-com) software house Orbital Software.

-He has held a visiting faculty positions at ESTIA ( Ecole Supérieure des Technologies Industrielles Avancées), South-West France, Northwestern Polytechnical University (Xi'an, China), Waseda University (Kitakyushu, Japan) and Shanghai Jiao Tong University (Shanghai, China).
+He has held visiting faculty positions at ESTIA (Ecole Supérieure des Technologies Industrielles Avancées), South-West France, Northwestern Polytechnical University (Xi'an, China), Waseda University (Kitakyushu, Japan) and Shanghai Jiao Tong University (Shanghai, China).

 He holds a PhD in Informatics (Artificial Intelligence - Computer Vision) from the University of Edinburgh and studied Artificial Intelligence and Computer Science as an undergraduate (B.Sc.
 (Hons.)
 (Edin.)).